WorkestraDocs

 Authentication

-• Outlook 2016 and earlier desktop — manifest v1 only; not all features render
+• Outlook 2016 and earlier desktop clients

-• Outlook Web Access (legacy) — modern OWA only
+• Legacy Outlook Web Access